developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/guide/about/index.md

 * VC80x - Oreo
 * **VC8300 - Oreo**

-Devices and/or dessert flavors **shown in bold below are newly added** in the current release.
+Devices and/or dessert flavors **shown in bold are newly added** in the current release.

 #### Scanners and imagers